Blog

 Common HIPAA Violation Examples: Avoiding Compliance Mistakes

 Few phrases fill healthcare professionals with more anxiety than “HIPAA violation.”
-From public disgrace to seven-figure fines, the last few years have shown just how serious non-compliance can be for organizations and individuals.
+From public disgrace to seven-figure fines, the last few years have shown just how serious non-compliance can be for organizations and individuals – and given us plenty of examples of what a HIPAA violation looks like.

-But what are the most common HIPAA violations?
+But what are the most common forms of non-compliance?
 And how can you ensure your organization doesn’t fall foul of them?

 This article provides a complete overview of HIPAA violations, explaining the mistakes that lead to non-compliance – and how you can avoid them.